HL7/fhir-shorthand/input/pagecontent/index.md

 #### Invariant Rules

 🚧 [Invariants](https://www.hl7.org/fhir/conformance-rules.html#constraints) are constraints that apply to one or more values in instances, expressed as [FHIRPath expressions](https://www.hl7.org/fhir/fhirpath.html).
-An invariant can apply to an instance as a whole, a single element, or multiple elements.
+An invariant can apply to an instance as a whole or a single element.
+Multiple invariants can be applied to an instance as a whole or to a single element.
 The FSH grammars for applying invariants in profiles are as follows:

 `* obeys {invariant}`

 `* {path} obeys {invariant}`

+`* obeys {invariant1} and {invariant2} ...`

-`* {path1}, {path2}, ... obeys {invariant}`
+`* {path} obeys {invariant1} and {invariant2} ...`

 The first case is where the invariant applies to the profile as a whole.
-The second is where the invariant applies to a single element, and the third is where the invariant applies to multiple elements.
+The second is where the invariant applies to a single element.
+The third case is where multiple invariants apply to the profile as a whole, and the fourth is where multiple invariants apply to a single element.

 The referenced invariant and its properties must be declared somewhere within the same FSH tank, using the `Invariant` keyword.
 See [Defining Invariants](#defining-invariants).